BeeStation/BeeStation-Hornet/tgui/README.md

 ## Learn tgui

 People come to tgui from different backgrounds and with different learning styles.
-Whether you prefer a more theoretical or a practical approach, we hope you’ll find this section helpful.
+Whether you prefer a more theoretical or a practical approach, we hope you'll find this section helpful.

 ### Practical Tutorial